forbee-dev/Wordpress/README.md

 ## Reverse Engineering and Deployment
 * Description: Reverse engineered migration functions created by another developer, improved them, and successfully deployed.
 * Impact: Enhanced code quality and ensured a successful migration and deployment process.

+## Help Fixing Issues and Migrating Databases on a Multi-Site WordPress for American Reward Sites
+* Description: Assisted in troubleshooting and resolving various issues on a WordPress multi-site setup, including database migration tasks.
+* Impact: Ensured data integrity and improved site stability across multiple sites, minimizing downtime and improving user experience.

+## Backend Development for Headless WordPress
+* Description: Led backend development effoRts for a headless WordPress project, ensuring seamless integration with frontend components.
+* Impact: Delivered a performant and scalable backend, enabling fast loading times and improved user interaction on the frontend.

+## PaRticipation in Refinement Meetings for Task Evaluation and Sprint Planning
+* Description: Actively contributed to refinement meetings to evaluate upcoming tasks, assess requirements, and plan the next development sprints.
+* Impact: Improved team alignment and task prioritization, leading to efficient sprint planning and on-time delivery of key features.

+## PaRticipation in Roundtable as PaRt of a Close Multiskilled Team
+* Description: Became an integral member of the Project Roundtable, a multi-skilled team focused on delivering rapid improvements and features to the project.
+* Impact: Facilitated faster development cycles, improved collaboration across various disciplines, and ensured timely feature rollouts with high quality.